 The first step is to baste one side of the elastic.

 You put the fabric edge near the center of the elastic.
-Wrong side of the fabric is going on the wrong side of the elastic.
+The wrong side of the fabric is going on the wrong side of the elastic.

 To start sewing you will need to pull the thread tails behind the presser foot.